Skip to content

 Element Gin - The Making of a Brand

-New ideas don't spring from nothing.
-No concept exists without a foundation.
-In the case of Element Gin, it's the combination of two long-known aspects that hadn't previously been considered together: the combination of the ancient Greek doctrine that all existence on Earth is based on the mixture of the four elements—fire, water, air, and earth—with the product of spirits.
+New ideas do not emerge from nothing.
+No concept without a foundation.
+In the case of Element Gin, it is the combination of two long-known aspects that had not previously been considered together: the combination of the ancient Greek doctrine, according to which all existence on earth is based on the mixture of the four elements of fire, water, air, and earth, with the product spirit.

 Element Gin by Philipp Hofmann

-The idea for a four-part "Elements Gin" arose during a tasting of essences.
-The small distillate samples of individual botanicals used in gin blending, and their various combination possibilities, practically begged for inspiration.
-The goal was to create four fundamentally different gins, each complementing the others through its unique characteristics and embodying an individual gin aroma.
-Each of these gins was to showcase the essence of one of the four elements.
-The guiding question for the subsequent experiments was: What is the essence of each element?
-The development process, which will be discussed in more detail below, can be divided into three main steps.
+The idea for a four-part "element gin" arose during the tasting of essences.
+The small distillate samples of individual botanicals, which are used for blending gin and their various combination possibilities, literally invited this.
+The goal was to create four fundamentally different gins, which would mutually enhance each other through their differences and embody an individual gin aroma.
+Each of these gins was intended to exhibit the essence of one of the four mentioned elements.
+What constituted the core nature of an element was the guiding question for the subsequent experiments.
+The development, which will be discussed in more detail below, can be divided into three main steps.

-First, the tasting panel was introduced to the concept and topic of gin.
-This involved benchmarking and evaluating commercial gins.
-Next, individual botanical gins were distilled and tasted to categorize them according to their respective botanical elements.
-The project was conceived as a bachelor's thesis at the Neustadt Wine Campus and was funded by the Federal Ministry of Education and Research as part of the "Promotion of Individual Study Paths (FIS)" program for "Research-Based Learning."
+First, the tasting panel was introduced to the idea and the topic of gin.
+This involved benchmarking commercial gins and evaluating them.
+In the next step, individual botanical gins were distilled and sensorially tasted to assign them to the respective elements.
+The project was conceived as a bachelor's thesis at the Weincampus Neustadt and was funded by the German Federal Ministry of Education and Research within the framework of "Funding Individual Study Paths (FIS)" for "Research-Based Learning."

-The thirty-member panel, consisting of students, staff, and doctoral candidates from the Neustadt Wine Campus, was first introduced to the topic, informed about the planned course of the project, and invited to offer comments and criticism.
-The inclusion of direct exchange between the panel and the project leaders ensured collaborative work and development.
+The thirty-member panel, consisting of students, employees, and doctoral candidates from Weincampus Neustadt, was first introduced to the topic, informed about the planned course of the project, and invited to provide comments and criticism.
+The inclusion of a direct exchange between the panel and the project leaders ensured a collaborative effort and development.

-Subsequently, the following nine different commercial gins were sensorially tested in response to three questions:
+Subsequently, the following nine different commercial gins were sensorially evaluated based on three questions:

-1. Gin Sul Hamburg Altonaer Spirituosen Manufaktur 0.5 l
+1. Gin Sul Hamburg Altonaer Spirituosen Manufaktur O,5 l

-This was followed by a classification of gin intensities according to the elements, scaled from 1 to 9, to examine the implementation potential of the four-element gin concept in relation to the existing market and the current availability of such flavor profiles.
-The second question concerned the intensity of the five main gin aromas according to Montserrat on a scale of 1 to 5.
+This was followed by a classification of gin intensities into the elements, scaled from 1 to 9, to check the implementation potential of the four-element gin idea in relation to the existing market and the current presence of such flavors.
+The second question concerned the intensity of the five most important gin aromas according to Montserrat on a scale of 1-5.

 Element Gin by Philipp Hofmann

-Figure 1: Pearson principal component analysis (n) of the element assignment of the Gins (n=4)
+Graph 1: Principal Component Analysis Pearson (n) of the element assignment of the gins (n=4)

-The final check was carried out using a CATA procedure.
-CATA stands for "Check All That Apply," meaning the tasters had to assign their sensory impressions to predefined attributes.
-In this case, 23 attributes were assessed.
-Following the tasting, the panelists were given a themed association task.
-They were to assign attributes, taste characteristics, emotions, colors, and shapes to the four elements and gather specific associations for the connection between the beverage and the element.
-The classification of the tasted, commercially available gins within the imagined element concept showed that it was hardly possible to link these gins to the four elements.
-The testers were in agreement regarding the element assignments of the gins.
+The last check was performed using a CATA procedure.
+CATA stands for "Check All That Apply", meaning that the assessors must assign their sensory impressions to given attributes.
+In this case, 23 attributes were queried.
+Following the tasting, the panel participants were given a themed association task.
+They were asked to assign attributes, taste characteristics, emotions, colors and shapes to the four elements and to collect specific associations for the connection between drink and element.
+The classification of the tasted, commercial gins into the imagined element concept showed that it is hardly possible to link these gins with the four elements.
+The testers were too

-They disagreed.
-They didn't fit into the new concept.
-Element Gin had to change.
+disagreeing in their assignments of the gins to the elements.
+They thus do not fit into the new concept.
+Element Gin had to be different.

-The green line in graphic 2 corresponds to the assignment to the elements, the red lines mark the intensity of the five main gin aromas, and the blue line illustrates the attributes of the CATA method.
+The green line in Graph 2 corresponds to the assignment to the elements, the red lines mark the intensity of the five most important gin aromas, and the blue line illustrates the attributes of the CATA procedure.

 Element Gin by Philipp Hofmann

-Figure 2: Pearson multiple factor analysis (n) of the CATA query (n = 23), the element assignment (n = 4) and the five most important gin flavors (n = 5)
+Graph 2: Multiple Factor Analysis Pearson (n) of the CATA query (n = 23), the element assignment (n = 4), and the five most important gin aromas (n = 5)

-The differentiation between the Fire/Earth and Water/Air groups is clearly illustrated by their comparison in the graphic.
-However, assigning aromas within the Water/Air and Fire/Earth groups proved difficult: these pairs were sometimes "endowed" with the same botanicals.
-The Water/Air group is generally associated with fruity and floral aromas, such as lemon, as well as the attributes simple and innovative.
-The Earth/Fire group is initially linked with significantly more attributes.
-Spices like cardamom, anise, and pepper are mentioned, as well as the characteristic "herbal aroma."
+The differentiation of the group Fire/Earth and the group Water/Air is clearly shown by their juxtaposition in the graph.
+However, the assignment of aromas within the groups Water/Air and Fire/Earth presented difficulties: these pairs were partly "provided" with the same botanicals.
+The group Water/Air is rather assigned fruity and floral aromas, such as lemon, as well as the attributes simple and innovative.
+The group Earth/Fire is initially linked with significantly more attributes.
+Spices such as cardamom, anise, and pepper are worth mentioning, as well as the characteristic "herbal aroma".
 In the association study, the elements Air/Water were assigned relatively similar attributes such as simple, refreshing, and fruity.
-Earth was described as profound and herbaceous, while Fire was associated with spiciness and intensity.
-From this, inferences could be drawn about the alcohol content, the
+Earth was attributed the properties deep and herbaceous, while Fire was attributed sharpness and intensity.
+From this, conclusions could be drawn about alcohol content, the

-The quantity of botanicals and the flavor profiles of the elements are key.
-For example, Earth/Fire requires more botanicals and higher alcohol levels, while the values are reduced for the Water/Air group.
+quantity of botanicals and the flavors of the elements.
+Thus, for Earth/Fire, more botanicals and higher alcohol values should be used, while for the Water/Air group, the values were reduced.

-In the second step, the focus shifted to specific aromas and their elemental composition.
-For this purpose, 37 botanicals were selected from previously collected sensory data, typical gin botanicals, and the experimental spirit and ingenuity of an expert panel.
-These botanical spirits were then individually distilled.
-On a small scale (0.5-liter still capacity), these botanical spirits were distilled in the laboratory using a glass, water-cooled still.
-The quantities of each botanical were individually adjusted according to its degree of fineness, weighed, and macerated in 60% ABV alcohol for 24 hours.
+In the second step, the focus was on specific aromas and their elemental affiliation.
+For this purpose, 37 botanicals were selected from previously collected sensory data, typical gin botanicals, and the experimental spirit and ingenuity of an expert panel, and each was individually distilled.
+On a small scale (still content 0.5 liters), these botanical spirits were distilled in the laboratory using a glass, water-cooled distillation apparatus.
+For this, the botanical quantities were individually adjusted according to the degree of comminution of the respective botanical, weighed, and macerated for 24 hours in 60 vol.% alcohol.

-Before tasting the samples, the participants were presented with the results of the previous sensory tests to familiarize themselves with the topic of assigning flavors to the four elements and to prepare for the tasting.
-The samples were then rated by the testers on an intensity scale of 1-5 for each of the four elements.
-Only the most significant botanicals that could be evaluated for each element are listed below.
+Before tasting the samples, the panelists were presented with the results of the previous sensory tests to introduce them to the topic of assigning tastes to the four elements and to prepare them for the tasting.
+The samples were rated by the tasters for intensity on a scale of 1-5 for each of the four elements.
+Below, only the most significant evaluable botanicals for each element are listed.

-• The botanicals most prevalent in the element of fire are chili, ginger, grains of paradise, cardamom, coriander, orange peel, hop blossom, blood orange, rosehip, patchouli blossom and anise.
+• For the element Fire, the predominant botanicals are chili, ginger, grains of paradise, cardamom, coriander, orange peel, hop blossom, blood orange, rosehip, patchouli blossom, and anise.

-• The element of water is associated with lemongrass, olive leaves, lemon mint, eucalyptus, hibiscus flower, cardamom, peppermint, rose aroma, grains of paradise, lemon peel, rosemary and juniper.
+• The element Water is associated with lemongrass, olive leaves, lime mint, eucalyptus, hibiscus flower, cardamom, peppermint, rose aroma, grains of paradise, lemon peel, rosemary, and juniper.

-• The following are associated with the element of air : peppermint, lemon balm, rose aroma, lemon peel, lavender, eucalyptus, blood orange, pomegranate, lemongrass and fennel.
+• The element Air is assigned: peppermint, lemon balm, rose aroma, lemon peel, lavender, eucalyptus, blood orange, pomegranate, lemongrass, and fennel.

 From this data, specific botanicals could be assigned to the individual element gins.
-These preparations were necessary to begin the test blending of the gins.
+These preparations were necessary to proceed with the test blending of the gins.

-At the beginning of the third step, the results of the previous sensory evaluations were combined to develop various recipes.
-The table of specific, significant aromas from the second tasting had the most significant influence.
-However, the results of the association study and the first tasting were also incorporated.
-An expert panel then tested countless recipes on a small scale using the essences created in the second trial.
-This was a long and difficult process, carried out with great care and patience.
-Two test versions were distilled for each element, differing in the concentration of the botanicals.
+At the beginning of the third work step, the results of the previous sensory evaluations were combined to develop various recipes.
+The table with the specific, significant aromas from the second tasting had the most important influence on this.
+But the results of the association study and the first tasting were also incorporated.
+An expert panel tested countless recipes on a small scale using the essences created in the second experiment.
+A long and difficult process, which was worked on with great care and patience.
+For each element, two test variants were distilled, which differed in the concentration of botanicals.

-The version with the lower concentration of botanicals consisted of 250 g of juniper and the corresponding amount of botanicals.
-The other version consisted of 500 g of juniper and twice the amount of botanicals.
-The botanicals used in the less intense version comprised approximately 20% of the weight of the 96% ABV spirit.
-These botanicals were macerated in 5 liters of 60% ABV spirit for 20 hours and then distilled together in a 30-liter pilot still at the DLR Neustadt an der Weinstraße.
-The entire process was carried out without a column still or fractionation.
-The resulting distillates were adjusted to 40% ABV and presented to the panel for tasting.
+The version with the low concentration of botanicals consisted of 250 g of juniper and the corresponding amount of botanicals.
+The other version consisted of 500 g of juniper and also double the amount of botanicals.
+The weighed botanicals of the less intense version accounted for approximately 20% of the weight of the 96% vol alcohol.
+The botanicals were macerated for 20 hours in 5 liters of 60% vol alcohol and then distilled together in a 30-liter pilot plant at the DLR Neustadt an der Weinstraße.
+This was done without a column and without fractionation.
+The resulting raw spirits were adjusted to 40% vol alcohol and presented to the panel for tasting, then tasted.

 Element Gin by Philipp Hofmann

-Figure 3: Spider web diagram of preference (n=1) and the five most important gin flavors (n=5), FIZZ ANOVA Fischer LSD
+Graph 3: Spider web diagram of preference (n=1) and the five most important gin aromas (n=5), FIZZ ANOVA Fischer LSD

-Figure 3 only shows the first two parameters.
-It is noticeable that the preference of the test subjects decreased with increased spice, anise, or licorice aromas.
-The gins "Air" and "Water," with their pronounced citrus notes, topped the preference list.
-The lighter, more floral, and more citrusy the gin, the more the test subjects liked it.
-It should be noted that the samples were tasted neat.
-Furthermore, it was observed that the highly concentrated variants showed no significant differences, even with a doubling of the botanicals.
-It should be noted that gin is primarily used as a base for mixed drinks, and herbal aromas can certainly be more pronounced in a gin and tonic than they were in a direct, neat comparison.
+In Graph 3, only the first two parameters are shown.
+It is noticeable that the preference of the subjects decreased with increased spice, anise, or licorice aroma.
+The Air and Water gins, with their distinct citrus characteristics, were at the top of the preference.
+The lighter, more floral, and more lemony the gin, the more the subjects liked it.
+It must be mentioned that the samples were tasted neat.
+Furthermore, it was observed that the versions with high concentration, despite a doubling of botanicals, showed no striking differences.
+It should be noted that gin is mainly used as a base for mixed drinks, and herbal aromas in a Gin & Tonic can certainly present themselves better than they could in a direct, neat comparison.

-Due to some errors during the first distillation, such as the lack of fractionation, and the results of tasting the Elements gins, a further refined version was created.
-This version utilized three bubble cap trays.
-The resulting spirits were more harmonious and had shed their rough, harsh, and unfinished character.
-The hearts were separated down to an alcohol content of 78% ABV.
-The tails were divided into small fractions and individually tested sensorially.
+Due to some errors in the first distillation, such as the lack of fractionation, and the results of the tasting of the element gins, a further refined version was created.
+In this version, three bubble caps were used.
+The resulting spirits were more harmonious and had shed their rough, raw, and unfinished character.
+The middle cut was separated up to an alcohol content of 78% vol alcohol.
+The feints were divided into small fractions and individually sensorially checked.
 Furthermore, the use of botanicals was reduced.
-The available results indicated that a high dosage was unnecessary.
-Recipes were adjusted to eliminate the offending aromas of certain botanicals, which now stood out due to the more refined distillation technique.
-All these measures resulted in significantly smoother spirits that could no longer be sensorially evaluated within the scope of the project.
+From the available results, it could be seen that a high usage was unnecessary.
+Recipes were adjusted to eliminate disturbing aromas of certain botanicals, which now stood out due to the finer distillation technique.
+All these measures led to much finer spirits, which could no longer be sensorially checked within the scope of the project.

-A key factor was the further development of the concept into a holistic external presentation of the product.
-The Four Elements Gin project borrowed from existing gin design elements, such as the minimalist and purist design of many gin labels, yet created a new design concept by referencing the four elements.
-This is reflected in all components of the product presentation and packaging, from the labels to the packaging itself.
+An important factor was the further development of the concept to a holistic external presentation of the product.
+The Four-Elements Gin project borrowed from existing gin design elements, such as the minimalist and puristic design of many gin labels, and yet created a new design concept through its reference to the four elements.
+It is reflected in all components of the product's equipment and packaging, from the labels to the packaging.

 Element Gin by Philipp Hofmann

-The design clearly establishes a connection to the four elements and ancient Greek culture.
-The upper part of the labels symbolizes the roof of a temple, the middle section is dedicated to the actual sanctuary in the form of the respective element, and the lower section forms the base.
-The innovative aspect lies in linking the four elements with a beverage that brings their essence closer to the connoisseur in a unique sensory way.
+The connection to the four elements and ancient Greek culture is clearly established through the design.
+The upper part of the labels symbolizes the roof of a temple, the middle part is dedicated to the actual sanctuary in the form of the respective element, and the lower section forms the base.
+The novelty is now the linking of the four elements with a beverage that brings their essence closer to the connoisseur in a unique sensory way.

-The back label, which lists the gin's recognizable ingredients and aromas, creates a stronger connection to the element and the product itself.
-It makes it more accessible.
+The back label, which lists the recognizable components and aromas of the gin in the product, ensures an increased connection to the element and the product itself.
+It becomes more accessible.
 The packaging continues the concept of combining antiquity with modern minimalism.
-One carton of Element Gin will contain one 200ml bottle of each element.
-The gins' high "play value" stems from their diverse and experimental uses.
+A carton of Element Gin will contain one bottle of each element with a 200 ml capacity.
+The high "play value" of the gins is due to their diverse experimental uses.

 Element Gin by Philipp Hofmann